What is a burial shroud?

 I make two different types of covers for the body: All-in-One and Soft Covers.
 A shrouded body or a body covered with a soft cover is placed in a willow carrier or a biodegradable stretcher and they are buried or cremated together.

-All-in-One shroud: a long piece of fabric (roughly three times body length) which includes a decorative overleaf and three ties.
+All-in-One shroud: a long piece of fabric (roughly three times body length) and three ties.
 The shrouded body is placed into a willow carrier or it can be placed into a traditional coffin.
+Soft Cover can be added as in the demonstration below.

 Three ties are placed in a willow carrier.